arangodb/docs/3.5/http/backup.md

 The below APIs exclusively handle POST action.

 {% hint 'warning' %}
-Make sure to understand all aspects of hot backups most of all the limitations, before using the API.
+Make sure to understand all [aspects](hot-backup-restore-introduction.html) of hot backups most of all the [requirements and limitations](hot-backup-restore-limitations.html), before using the API.
 {% endhint %}

 Create